Pateezai/developer-examination/ExamReadMe.md

 ## Description
 Due to cannot connected to the provided username password and database. so i decided using my own mongo atlas database.
-From this exam i've been using pure html css and js as a frontend and using express as backend and depolying to vercel(frontend) and render(backend) for easy to take a look the real project rather than images
+From this exam i've been using pure html js and bs for decoration as a frontend and using express as backend and depolying to vercel(frontend) and render(backend) for easy to take a look the real project rather than images

 ## noted